-In May 2014, the FASB issued authoritative guidance that requires entities to recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled to in exchange for those goods or services.
-This proposed guidance has been deferred and would be effective for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period.
+In May 2014, and as subsequently updated and amended from time to time, the FASB issued authoritative guidance that requires entities to recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled to in exchange for those goods or services.
+This proposed guidance has been deferred and would be effective for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period, and may be applied retrospectively to each prior period presented or retrospectively with the cumulative effect recognize as of the date of adoption.
 Earlier application is permitted only as of annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period.
-The Company is currently in the process of evaluating the impact of the adoption of this guidance on its financial statements and disclosures.
+As the Company has not guidance whether the adoption of this guidance will have a material impact on its financial statements or disclosures.
+The Company is still evaluating disclosure requirements under the new guidance, and will continue to evaluate additional changes, modifications or interpretations to the guidance will have a material impact the current conclusions.
+The Company expects to adopt the new standard for the fiscal year beginning January 1, 2018 and has not yet determined whether the full or modified retrospective application method will be applied.

 In June 2014, the FASB issued authoritative guidance requiring share-based payments with a performance target which affects vesting and that could be achieved after the requisite service period be treated as a performance condition.
-This guidance is effective for fiscal years, and interim periods within those years, beginning after December 15, 2015.
-The Company does not expect adoption of this guidance to have a material impact on its financial statements or disclosures.
+This 86 guidance is effective for fiscal years, and interim periods within those years, beginning after December 15, 2015.
+The Company adopted this guidance for the reporting period beginning on January 1, 2016.
+The adoption of this guidance did not have a material impact on the Company's financial statements or disclosures.

 In August 2014, the FASB issued authoritative guidance requiring management to evaluate whether there are conditions or events that raise substantial doubt about the entity's ability to continue as a going concern within one year after the date that the financial statements are issued.
 Certain additional financial statement disclosures are required if such conditions or events are identified.
 This guidance is effective for the annual reporting period ending after December 15, 2016, and for annual periods and interim periods thereafter.
 Early adoption is permitted.
-The Company is currently in the process of evaluating the impact of the adoption of this guidance on its financial statements and disclosures.
+The Company adopted this guidance during the year ended December 31, 2016.
+The adoption of this guidance did not have a material impact on the Company's financial statements or disclosures.